petvajda/treadmill/README.md

 [![Build Status](https://travis-ci.org/petvajda/treadmill.svg?branch=master)](https://travis-ci.org/petvajda/treadmill)

-Application to use during treadmill routine for music theory learning
+Music theory learning Application.
+You can use it to memorise scale notes and note positions on bass guitar.
+You may use it during your treadmill routine.

-The project includes a basic solfège JavaScript library as well
+The project also includes a basic solfège JavaScript library.

 # Original email from Ant the idea for the Application